zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 ### Windows 7/8/10 IKEv2 manual configuration

 In windows you can't define RemoteID separately from server address, so FQDN should be used.
+Also keep in mind that IPv6 will not work in windows.
 ![windows ikev2 vpn](/img/windows_ikev2.png)